reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 slice.caseReducers.increment(0, { type: 'increment', payload: 5 })
 ```

-If you have too many reducers and defining them inline would be messy, you can also define them outside the `createSlice` call and type them as `CaseReducer`:
+If you have too many case reducers and defining them inline would be messy, or you want to reuse case reducers across slices, you can also define them outside the `createSlice` call and type them as `CaseReducer`:

 ```typescript
 type State = number